Part:BBa_K5066001

 Description

-Xpp81Aa is one of the Bacillus thuringiensis toxins, or Bt toxins, that derive from Bt bacteria and are commonly used as insecticides as they can target specific insects without causing harm to other species.
+Xpp81Aa1 is one of the Bacillus thuringiensis toxins, or Bt toxins, that derive from Bt bacteria and are commonly used as insecticides as they can target specific insects without causing harm to other species.
 There are a wide variety of strains derived from a selection of Bt bacteria and each has similar effects but targets different species of insects.
-There are three main categories of the Bt toxin, Cry, Cyt, and Vip, and the Xpp strains were renamed from Cry strains.
+There are three main categories of the Bt toxin: Cry, Cyt, and Vip; there are also the Xpp strains, which were renamed from Cry.
 It has also shown synergetic effects with Bt toxins, heightening the toxic effects.[1]

 Usage and Biology